What happens to your ears during a flight?

 - To encourage them to swallow, give babies or small children a drink or pacifier during descent.

-What doesn’t necessary work
+What doesn’t necessary work for ear pain

 - Sometimes you might hear other “never fail” remedies.
 Well, at the risk of disappointing anyone, the truth is that there is no medical evidence to support putting wet cloths over your ears, for example, or covering them with cups.
 It may comfort you, so it won’t do any harm.
 But at the end of the day it will not solve the problem either.
 The same can be said for using eardrops or cleaning your ears.
 They may have a soothing effect, but they will do nothing for the pain.